CodeYourFuture/syllabus-archive/js-core/lesson3.md

 console.log(myCar.getSpeed());
 ```

 Both `faster` and `getSpeed` functions retain access to the parent scope and thus the variable `speed`.
 While the function `car` returns both of those functions, it does not expose the variable `speed` directly.
 We can only access it using those functions essentially making it a private.
-It is a useful patternt to restrict access to certain variables and ensuring that they can only manipulated via set functions.
+It is a useful pattern to restrict access to certain variables and ensure that they can only manipulated via set functions.
 We can use these functions for example to ensure that only valid values are set.

 Closures can also be used to create factories which can retain configuration and be invoked later.